.

 Post-nominals are a respected hallmark of professional recognition across fields such as law, medicine, accounting, and engineering.
 They provide a simple yet powerful way to signal credibility, expertise, and trustworthiness.
 For the Auctioneers and Valuers Association of Australia (AVAA) members, the entitlement to post-nominals similarly strengthens their professional identity, raising awareness of the high standards they achieve.

-By using post-nominals, Certified Practising Members of the AVAA demonstrate to clients, colleagues, and the wider community that they meet nationally recognised benchmarks of skill, integrity, and professionalism.
-This visible marker makes it easier for businesses, government, and the public to identify trusted professionals who operate under AVAA’s Code of Ethics, governance, and professional standards.
+By using post-nominals, individual professional members are able to AVAA demonstrate to clients, colleagues, and the wider community that they meet nationally recognised benchmarks of skill, integrity, and professionalism.
+This visible marker makes it easier for businesses, government, and the public to identify trusted professionals who operate under the AVAA Code of Ethics, governance, and professional standards.

-Two distinct designations have been created for AVAA Certified Practising Members and for AVAA Certified Practising Valuer Members.
+Two distinct designations have been created for AVAA Certified Auctioneer members and for AVAA Certified Valuer members.
 Where a member is accredited in both disciplines, they may proudly use both post-nominals.

-- CAAu – AVAA Certified Practising Auctioneer Member (e.g. Jane Smith CAAu)
+- CAAu – AVAA Certified Auctioneer Member (e.g. Jane Smith CAAu)

-- CVAu – AVAA Certified Practising Valuer Members (e.g. Jane Smith CVAu)
+- CVAu – AVAA Certified Valuer Members (e.g. Jane Smith CVAu)

 These identifiers align AVAA with the best practices of leading professional bodies, ensuring our members are recognised alongside peers in other established industries.
 For advice on the use of post nominals, download the following document.